BrendonShi/Paradigms-of-Programming-Coursework-Scheme/README.md

 ---

-# 🚀 How to Run the Game
+# How to Run
-To play the game, you need to have DrRacket installed.
+To run the program, you need to have DrRacket installed.

 - Open the file: Open the COMP1811_CW2Code.rkt file in DrRacket.